 For most of camp, the system is dust.
 All of those clever Wi-Fi access points we set up over the last year or two also don’t exist.
 It’s going to take wave after wave of volunteers and craftspeople to build things back even better.

 Sometimes it’s the enormity of the little things that are gone that got to me.
-Beds, mattresses and bedding for 120 kids vanished without a trace.
-Dozens of dressers, chairs, desks and well-used campfire seating.
+Beds, mattresses and bedding for 120 kids vanished without a trace, along with dozens of dressers, chairs, desks and well-used campfire seating.
 Beloved cabin and trail signs and nature boxes evaporated.
 These are the things that blind people touched and benefited from every day.
 We’ll now start to build beautiful warm things for generations of campers to come.

 And build it we will.
 I was met on property by Napa County Supervisor Ryan Gregory.
 As we walked through treacherous lower camp I asked him how property owners like us can possibly pay for all the debris removal or the felling of dangerous weakened trees.
 He said there are county programs that may be slow in operation, but they will come.

 Supervisor Gregory also walked with us to the remains of our staff house, once the home of five valued camp employees.
 He wants to help EHC and our neighbors in any way possible.
 To that end, he’s paying out of his own pocket for a neighborhood informational meeting this Thursday at 5:00 p.m., held in our intact dining hall.
 We expect more than 100 neighbors to meet each other for the first time since the fire and band together as we build back a community stronger than ever.

 If all goes as forecast, the Thursday meeting will adjourn and three days of soaking rains will begin, permanently ending the fire season and beginning a new season of cleanup and reconstruction.